Back to the Future: The Musical: Manchester (2020)

 Only a few days after the official opening, due to the COVID-19 pandemic, the Manchester Opera House closed on 16 March 2020.
 The show did not reopen until it transferred to the West End.

-West End (2021)
+West End (2021–2026)

-The production transferred to the Adelphi Theatre in the West End, where it opened on 13 September 2021 with the same cast and creative team.
+The Manchester production transferred to the Adelphi Theatre in London's West End, where it opened on 13 September 2021 with the same cast and creative team.
 In 2022, the original cast album was released.
 The production was nominated for seven Laurence Olivier Awards that year, including Best New Musical which it won, as well as Best Original Score or New Orchestrations.
-The run is booking to January 2026.
+The production closed on 12 April 2026 after 1,913 performances.